agoussia/godes/README.md

 ###### Random Generators
 Godes contains set of built-in functions for generating random numbers for commonly used probability distributions.
-Each of the distrubutions in Godes has one or more parameter values associated with it: Uniform (Min, Max), Normal (Mean and Standard Deviation), Exponential (Lambda), Triangular(Min, Mode, Max)
+Each of the distributions in Godes has one or more parameter values associated with it: Uniform (Min, Max), Normal (Mean and Standard Deviation), Exponential (Lambda), Triangular(Min, Mode, Max)

 ###### Queues
 Godes implements operations with FIFO and LIFO queues